jbudis/snakelines/docs/pipelines/mapping.rst

 Required inputs
 ---------------

-* Sequenced reads in gzipped fastq format.
+* Sequenced paired-end reads from Illumina sequencer in gzipped fastq format.

   * each sample is represented by two gzipped fastq files
   * standard output files of paired-end sequencing